 Blogger outreach is now widely recognized as a powerful tool to build online reputation and gain traffic to your site.
-If you’re reading this, you are well aware of what a guest post is, but struggling to get webmasters to respond to you.
+If you’re reading this, you are well aware of what a guest post is, but struggling to get webmasters of sites online to respond to you.

 Guest posting will work only if you build authentic relationships with fellow bloggers and influencers in your industry.

 This is not a quick fix technique or a one-time thing.
 Influencers are real people and you really need to build a respectable network if you want blogger outreach to work for you.

 You can easily streamline your promotional efforts, whether you are a brand, business, or a blogger outreach agency when you become part of a responsive network of bloggers (responsive being the operating word here).